Kirsten Moore-Towers and Michael Marinaro build their skating programs with large crowds in mind.

 The two-time Canadian champions earned 135.18 points for their free skate to Damien Rice's "The Blower's Daughter," for a total score of 206.22.
 Lori-Ann Matte and Thierry Ferland, third after the short program, moved up to claim silver (172.42), while Deanna Stellato and Maxime Deschamps were third (170.65).

 The second wave of COVID-19 forced Skate Canada to hold the event virtually.
 Skaters performed their programs at their home rinks over the past few weeks, then submitted videos, which are being broadcast — and judged in real time — in an effort to simulate a live competition.

-There were no fans in the rinks, only the skaters' coaches, a video crew, and a Skate Canada official who made sure the rules were followed.
+No fans were permitted in the rinks for filming, only the skaters' coaches, a video crew, and a Skate Canada official who made sure the rules were followed.